farm-fe/rfcs/rfcs/003-partial-bundling/rfc.md

 # Motivation
 There are two main methods of handling modules in web build tools now: Bundling or native ESM.
 But they both have drawbacks:
 * For bundling, bundlers aim to bundle everything together and then split them out for optimization, but splitting is often hard to configure and is hard to balance resources loading performance and cache hit rate manually.
-* For native esm, every module can be compiled, cached separately, but the load performance are heavily affected when there are hundreds of modules.
+* For native esm, every module can be compiled, cached separately, but the load performance are heavily affected when there are hundreds of module requests.

 So I was always thinking that if there is a strategy to avoid these two extremes - maybe we can do partial bundling? we can just bundle the project into several limited, size balanced resources directly and automatically.
 I named this thinking `Module Merging` - Find a balance between bundle and unbundled, only bundles a few related modules to improve loading performance without losing cache granularity.

-> I renamed `Module Merging` to `Partial Bundling` later because I think `Partial Bundling` can expresses more accurately what I am thinking.
+> I renamed `Module Merging` to `Partial Bundling` later because I think `Partial Bundling` can expresses more accurately what I was thinking.

 But some of my friends thought that is what `splitChunks` of webpack does, but I don't think so, they are similar but their basic ideas is different:
-* Farm does not always bundle, only if concurrent module requests exceed Farm's threshold, Farm does partial bundling only when necessary.
+* Farm does not always bundle, only if concurrent module requests or request hierarchy exceed Farm's threshold, Farm does partial bundling only when necessary.
-* Farm does bundling only for performance reason, if one day hundreds concurrent requests are acceptable, then Farm will not bundle any more.
+* Farm does bundling only for performance reason, if one day hundreds of concurrent ordered requests are acceptable, then Farm will not bundle any more.

 And this fundamental difference also greatly affects the design choices when implement bundling.
 The detailed designs will be described in following sections.